smartbch/docs/developers-guide/runsinglenode.md

 e58d53577a8c30b550db1b461c5aee5c8368946be945819cdfdd77dd990e55cd,\
 fbb4694007aff7a979f46e76f9ec522015ed74702594864bde419a6c4a24f377"
 ```

+You can also ignore the `unlock` argument to unlock no accounts.

 This command starts the node which provides JSON-RPC service at localhost:8584.
 You can use the `--http.addr` option to select another port other than localhost:8584.
 We unlocked accounts created at genesis, which can be shown using the following command: